Philippine Basketball Association: Early years

+Competition and scheduling changes

 From 1999 to 2000, the PBA endured controversy.
 Several expatriate cagers arrived on the scene (such as Asi Taulava, Danny Seigle and Eric Menk).
 Their lineage was questionable and most of them were deported for falsifying documents.
 The arrival of dozens of these players was a counter to the fledgling Metropolitan Basketball Association, a regional-based professional league formed in 1998.
 After ABS-CBN's 2001 abandonment, the MBA faced mounting expenses and would fold within a year.
 Despite the MBA's disbandment and the arrival of those players to the PBA, attendance went sour for the PBA in 2002 and was even worse the following year.

 In 2004, the league introduced drastic scheduling changes, when it decided to begin the season in October instead of January.
 The change in starting the season allowed the league to accommodate international tournaments held from June to September and it fit better with college hoops, the NCAA and the UAAP, whose seasons run from June to October.
 The league also reduced the number of conferences from three to two, renaming the All-Filipino Cup as the Philippine Cup and introducing a new import laden tournament named as the Fiesta Conference.
 To accommodate these changes, a transitional tournament, the 2004 PBA Fiesta Conference was held from February to July, which was won by the Barangay Ginebra Kings.
 The league also began to hold the annual All-Star weekend in the provinces, alternating from Luzon and Visayas/Mindanao provinces every year.

 The league regained some popularity by this year, thanks in large part to Barangay Ginebra's three PBA championships led by Eric Menk, Jayjay Helterbrand and Mark Caguioa.
 Solid marketing and arrival of collegiate stars from the UAAP and the NCAA also worked in the PBA's favor.

 By 2005, the league would take on the role of Philippine national representation under Chot Reyes, when FIBA lifted the suspension of the country following the formation of the Samahang Basketbol ng Pilipinas despite a ninth-place finish in the 2007 FIBA Asia Championship.
 In 2009, however, the all-amateur Smart Gilas team became the country's official representative in international competitions.
 The PBA's role in forming a national team was thus reduced to sending up reinforcements to beef up the national squad.